flobzex/libgraphix/README.md

 GLib was compiled in Java 10.0.2 (*Java 10*) and therefore, uses the new **Java Module System** implemented in *Java 9*.
-You may learn more about the module system by clicking <a href="https://www.oracle.com/corporate/features/understanding-java-9-modules.html">here</a>.
+You may learn more about the module system by clicking [here](https://www.oracle.com/corporate/features/understanding-java-9-modules.html).